tomgur/shopizer/README.md

-Shopizer 2.2.0 (for java 1.8 +)
+Tikal - Home Task - Tom Gur
 -------------------

-Java open source e-commerce software
+The Project is a Java open source e-commerce software forked from Github

+*Tested with JDK1.8*

+*Compilation with JDK1.10 failed miserably*

 To get the code:
 -------------------